Anxiety

 Challenging the Dogma (2023 Research)

-A 2023 naturalistic study of 8,457 patients found Wellbutrin was non-inferior to SSRIs in reducing anxiety symptoms over 12 weeks (Poliacoff et al., 2023).
+A 2023 naturalistic study of 8,457 patients found no significant difference in propensity-matched anxiety outcomes between bupropion and SSRIs over 12 weeks (Poliacoff et al., 2023; DOI: 10.1097/JCP.0000000000001658; PMID: 36706284).

 Takeaway: The blanket statement "Wellbutrin worsens anxiety" is not supported by evidence.
 For most patients with anxious depression, both classes work similarly.